Your one-stop shop for help managing troop, Service Unit, and Juliette banking and all money-earning activities.

 In accordance with the Internal Revenue Service and Girl Scouts of the USA, Juliette Girl Scouts are not allowed to have bank accounts or hold cash.
 Therefore, Juliette Girl Scouts may hold funds in the form of council issued Juliette Program Credits.

-Download and return the Juliette Program Credit Deposit Form if a Girl Scout in your troop is transferring to a Juliette (individual Girl Scout) status or if a Juliette earned money.
+Download and return the Juliette Program Credit Deposit Sheet (PDF) if a Girl Scout in your troop is transferring to a Juliette (individual Girl Scout) status or if a Juliette earned money.

 All About Juliette Girl Scouting